enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 After a lot of research, scientist find that with a low number of electrodes relatively spaced out, it's positive to have enough accuity to regain vison.
 For  example the Argus II uses a 6* 10  electrodes grid, and is capable of * generating phosphenes to distinguish vision.
 The elveetrodes are spaced 575um appart

 Ok we have the electrodes grids.
-- Spacial
+Now howdo we sstimulate them? #cochlea we find the theshold to wich the patiet starts seeing something.
+We use a biphasic pulse width of 0.45ms per phase .
+The pulse frequency is 20Hz and is applied for 250ms
 - Intensity
 - Frequency